twinedge39-web/My-junkyard/KANRI=SHELL/README.md

 | **Add-AdminShellHere.reg** | Adds “PowerShell 7 (Admin)” to the right-click context menu in File Explorer. |
 | **support.reg** | Auxiliary registry tweaks for PowerShell behavior and integration. |
 | **go_ps1file.txt** | Notes and command snippets for PowerShell file association or script execution checks. |

+### 🔒 Security Notice (MUST READ)

+- **Do not execute `.reg` or scripts here blindly.** They require admin privileges and can alter system behavior.
+- **Execution is prohibited without explicit admin approval.** Always test in a VM or staging environment first.
+- Provide SHA256 hashes for distributed files.
+Verify the hash and review the file contents before running.
+- Export the registry before applying changes (e.g., `reg export HKCU backup.reg`).
+- Prefer not to store raw `.reg` files in public repos (use `.reg.txt` or protected distribution channels).

 ### ⚠️ Disclaimer